Kanye West Blames Taylor Swift For 2016 Breakdown

-In what might be his most bizarre post-2018 return to Twitter statement yet, rapper Kanye West placed the blame for his 2016 nervous breakdown on pop singer Taylor Swift (don’t worry though, he’s sure to say something stranger soon).
+In what might be his most bizarre post-2018 return to Twitter statement yet, rapper Kanye West placed the blame for his 2016 nervous breakdown on pop singer Taylor Swift (don’t worry though, he’s likely to say something stranger soon).

 On Tuesday, TMZ reported that Yeezy released an interview with Charlamagne tha God, and in that discussion, he explained the events that led to his November 2016 hospitalization.
 Ultimately, Taylor Swift, whom he so rudely interrupted during her VMAs acceptance speech, played a role in his breakdown.

-Apparently, he and Kim posting video “proof” that T Swift knew about the infamous lyric in Kanye’s song Famous radically changed his relationship with radio play.
+Apparently, he and Kim posting video “proof” that T Swift knew about the infamous lyric in Kanye’s song “Famous” radically changed his relationship with radio play.
 Ye said things have never been the same with his radio relationship since that time.
 Admittedly, he wanted Life of Pablo to receive lots of airtime, and the album didn’t air as much on the radio because of his feud with Swift.
-Ultimately that situation messed with his head and ended up landing him in a room at UCLA Medical Center where he spent about a week.
+Ultimately, that situation messed with his head and ended up landing him in a room at UCLA Medical Center where he spent about a week.

 Of course, T Swift wasn’t the only significant source of stress in Yeezy’s life in 2016, but the feud added on top of other things like a strenuous schedule of tour date performances and his wife, Kim Kardashian, getting robbed at gunpoint in Paris.
 Everything together left the rapper feeling out of control and fearful, and ultimately, he had to take some time off to himself and heal.